Co-Signing for Loans

 God warns that if you strike hands in pledge or cosign for a debt, something very negative could happen to you.
 Proverbs 22:26, 27 states, “Do not be a man who strikes hands in pledge or puts up security for debts; if you lack the means to pay, your very bed will be snatched from under you” (emphasis added).
 I believe that an appropriate contemporary analogy to having “your bed snatched out from under you” would be to lose something valuable to you, such as your home or part of your retirement fund.

-God’s Word in regard to cosigning is a principal, not a law.
+God’s Word in regard to cosigning is a principle, not a law.
 It is not a sin to cosign, but God warns that if you cosign, you may suffer negative consequences.
 Proverbs 17:18 is very clear regarding risks of co-signing: “A man lacking judgment strikes hands in pledge and puts up security for his neighbour.”

 The policy that my wife, Cathy, and I have established is to never co-sign for anyone, regardless of the circumstances.
 If a friend or relative has a real need, we will pray, and, if directed by God, we will give the person the money.
 I believe another option is to simply lend your own money to the individual for that need—with the mindset that you are prepared to forgive the loan if need be.
 (See Luke 6:35.)
 If you follow one of these two policies, you will have effectively advanced the funds to the friend or relative on a “free-will basis” rather than being forced to provide the money when the bank takes legal action against you as the cosigner because the borrower has defaulted on the loan.